How to Help Homeless Cats and Kittens

 • Want to help a homeless cat-adopt one!
 PetFinder and Adopt-a-Pet are great places to start

-• Volunteer or make a Donation
+• Volunteer or make a donation to benefit your favorite cat cause

 • Tell a friend!
 Many people don't understand how important it is to reduce the number of unwanted cats!
 Like many things that are unpleasant, no one wants to think about a day in the life of a homeless cat.
 These cats do not live very long and they are usually sick, scared and hungry